nus-cs2103-AY2122S2/ip/docs/README.md

 Format for `deadline`: `deadline DESCRIPTION /by DATE TIME`

-**NOTES** the following are the format for the date and any of the mentioned time
+**NOTE** the following are the format for the date and any of the mentioned time
 - `TIME`: `hhmm`
 - `DATE`: `yyyy-mm-dd`